Idiopathic pulmonary fibrosis: Prognosis

 Comparison of the 5-year survival rate for IPF and common malignancies.
 Adapted from Bjoraker et al. 1998.

 The clinical course of IPF can be unpredictable.
 IPF progression is associated with an estimated median survival time of 2 to 5 years following diagnosis.
 The 5-year survival for IPF ranges between 20 and 40%, a mortality rate higher than that of a number of malignancies, including colon cancer, multiple myeloma and bladder cancer.

-Recently a multidimensional index and staging system has been proposed to predict mortality in IPF.
+A multidimensional index and staging system has been proposed to predict mortality in IPF.
 The name of the index is GAP and is based on gender [G], age [A], and two lung physiology variables [P] (FVC and DLCO) that are commonly measured in clinical practice to predict mortality in IPF.
 The highest stage of GAP (stage III) has been found to be associated with a 39% risk of mortality at 1 year.
 This model has also been evaluated in IPF and other ILDs and shown good performance in predicting mortality in all main ILD subtypes.
 A modified ILD-GAP Index has been developed for application across ILD subtypes to provide disease-specific survival estimates.
 In IPF patients, the overall mortality at 5 years rate is high but the annual rate of all-cause mortality in patients with mild to moderate lung impairment is relatively low.
 This is the reason why change in lung function (FVC) is usually measured in 1-year clinical trials of IPF treatments rather than survival.

 In addition to clinical and physiological parameters to predict how rapidly patients with IPF might progress, genetic and molecular features are also associated with IPF mortality.
 For example, it has been shown that IPF patients who have a specific genotype in the mucin MUC5B gene polymorphism (see above) experience slower decline in FVC and significantly improved survival.
 Even if such data are interesting from a scientific point of view, the application in the clinical routine of a prognostic model based on specific genotypes is still not possible.